hopsoft/turbo_boost-streams/README.md

   .flush
 ```

-Need to opt out?
+Need to opt out of camelize?
 No problem... just disable it.

 ```ruby
 turbo_stream.invoke :contrived_demo, camelize: false